gabrielxcosta/Simulation-of-epidemiological-models-in-temporal-mobility-networks/Semana 3/README.md

-Code provided by Vander Luis de Freitas
+Code provided by Vander Freitas, the advisor of this project

-The original GitHub repository:
+The original GitHub repository: https://github.com/vanderfreitas/chinese_commuting_patterns